qiufei/fork-U.FIE/README.md

-# Using Python for Introductory Econometrics - Code Repository
+# Using Python, R, and Julia for Introductory Econometrics - Code Repository

-Welcome to the **Using Python for Introductory Econometrics** GitHub repository!
-This repository contains all the Python code examples and scripts that accompany the book *Using Python for Introductory Econometrics*.
+Welcome to the **Using Python, R, and Julia for Introductory Econometrics** GitHub repository!
+This repository contains all the code examples and scripts from the series of books titled *Using Python for Introductory Econometrics*, *Using R for Introductory Econometrics*, and *Using Julia for Introductory Econometrics*.
+These books introduce three popular programming languages for implementing econometric methods based on Jeffrey M. Wooldridge’s textbook *Introductory Econometrics*.

-The book introduces Python as a tool for implementing key econometric methods covered in Jeffrey M. Wooldridge’s textbook *Introductory Econometrics*.
-The code here is structured to mirror the chapters of Wooldridge’s book and offers practical implementations of the econometric models and concepts using Python.
+The code is organized by chapter and provides practical implementations of econometric models and techniques using **Python**, **R**, and **Julia**.

 ## Content and Approach

-The book and repository are designed for students and practitioners familiar with the theory of econometrics, primarily through Wooldridge's textbook.
-This resource provides a hands-on guide for transitioning from theory to practice, with the following key topics covered:
+These books are designed for students and practitioners already familiar with econometric theory, particularly through Wooldridge's *Introductory Econometrics*.
+They provide a hands-on guide for applying econometric concepts using the following programming languages:
+- **Python**
+- **R**
+- **Julia**

+The repository contains code for key topics, including:

-- **Intro to Python** for econometrics
+- **Introduction to Python, R, and Julia** for econometrics
-- **Simple and multiple regression** using matrix form and black box routines
+- **Simple and multiple regression** using matrix form and built-in functions
 - **Inference** in small samples and asymptotics
 - **Monte Carlo simulations**
 - **Heteroscedasticity**